 \subsection{Teleoperation}

-When handling unexpected events while inspecting and intervening in unstructured environments, incorporating human intelligence into the control loop would be the most effective solution.
-For this purpose, a ground station consisting of a Dell Alienware computer and a VR user interface (Oculus Rift S) is employed to teleoperate the aerial platform.
-The user interface consists of an immersive VR headset for first-perspective visualization and head orientation tracking, and two joysticks for receiving user commands.
-The raw images captured by the stereo camera are transmitted to the headset for the 3D visual reconstruction of the environment seen by the robot.
-The movements of the headset and two joysticks are tracked in Oculus coordinates and transformed into robot coordinates, using them as the reference input for the head and arms control system.
-Two thumbsticks are used to give commands to the movement of the aerial base, the left-hand one is used to change the desired altitude, and the right-hand one is used to give the yaw rotation command.
-The trigger on each joystick is used to control the robotic hand closure.
-The ground station program is implemented using the Oculus SDK with a ROS node.
+The teleoperation system is implemented using the GCS introduced in Section \ref{sec:electronics}.
+This GCS incorporates an immersive VR headset for first-person perspective visualization and head orientation tracking, along with two joysticks for user command input.

+The raw images captured by the stereo camera are transmitted to the VR headset, enabling 3D visual reconstruction of the environment as seen by the camera.
+The movements of the human operator, tracked through the headset and two handheld joysticks, are transformed from the Oculus coordinate system into the body coordinate system of the platform.
+These transformed movements are then employed as the reference input for the robot head and arm control system.
+The thumbsticks of both joysticks are utilized for commanding the movement of the aerial base.
+Specifically, the left-hand thumbstick is employed to adjust the desired altitude, while the right-hand thumbstick is used for giving yaw rotation commands.
+The trigger on each joystick is employed to control the closure of the robotic hand.

+The GCS software is implemented using the Oculus SDK with a ROS node.
 Fig. \ref{fig:control_struct} shows the control framework implemented by ROS running on the onboard computer.
 The inputs consist of the thumbstick commands, the arms position and orientation reference trajectory, and finally, the orientation reference for the head.
 These commands come directly from the teleoperation user interface, described in detail in the previous section (Sec. \ref{sec:cont_tele}).
-The output drone commands are transmitted to the A3 Pro Flight Controller via a predefined communication protocol in the DJI onboard software development kit.
+The output aerial base commands are transmitted to the A3 Pro Flight Controller via a predefined communication protocol in the DJI onboard software development kit.
 Arm and neck commands are simultaneously sent to their driver board.